 Know Your Records: U.S. Navy Muster Rolls/Personnel Diaries

-U.S. Navy muster rolls and personnel diaries are among the most popular U.S. Navy records in our holdings, along with U.S. Navy deck logs.
-Archivists here at Archives II frequently consult these records to answer researcher requests.
+U.S. Navy muster rolls and personnel diaries (online ID 594996) are among the most popular U.S. Navy records in our holdings, along with U.S. Navy deck logs.
+Archivists at the National Archives in College Park, MD (Archives II) frequently consult these records to answer researcher requests.
 We discussed deck logs in a previous post.
 Today let’s take a look at U.S. Navy Muster Rolls and Personnel Diaries!

 U.S. Navy Muster Rolls/Personnel Diaries – What they are: